NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Breakouts/UserAdoption/README.md

 The following is a list of high-level action items as a result of the user adoption hangout:

-* Update https://neurodatawithoutborders.github.io/ to organize all online docs under one umbrella
+* Update https://neurodatawithoutborders.github.io/ to organize all online docs under one umbrella (Done)

+* Creating "good first issue" andd "help wanted" labels on the PyNWB repo to help guide new developers to issues they can address (Done)

-* Talk to Kavli and propose changes to nwb.org
+* Talk to Kavli and propose changes to nwb.org (in progress)

 * Update ReadTheDocs documentation pages to add a menu bar for cross-linking between the various pages

-* Creating "good first issue" andd "help wanted" labels on the PyNWB repo to help guide new developers to issues they can address (Done)

 * Setup monthly developer/user "hangout" call that is open for everyone to join.
 The goal is to allow a) developers to sync up and b) to allow users to come in ask questions.

+Completed action items from the breakout:

 ## Online Documentation / Websites